uesleibros/wasabi/docs/ERRORS.md

 ### ERR_CERT_VALIDATE_FAILED (26)

 **What happened:** Server certificate validation was enabled (`WebSocketSetCertValidation True`) and the chain verification failed.

 **Common causes:**

-- The server certificate is self-signed or issued by an untrusted CA
+* The server certificate is self-signed or issued by an untrusted CA.
-- The certificate has expired or is not yet valid
+* The certificate has expired or is not yet valid.
-- The certificate's Common Name (CN) does not match the hostname
+* The certificate's Common Name (CN) does not match the hostname.
-- A required intermediate CA certificate is missing on the client machine
+* A required intermediate CA certificate is missing on the client machine.
-- If `WebSocketSetRevocationCheck` is enabled, the certificate may have been revoked or the CRL/OCSP responder is unreachable
+* If `WebSocketSetRevocationCheck` is enabled, the certificate may have been revoked or the CRL/OCSP responder is unreachable.

 **What to check:**

-- Verify that the server certificate is trusted by opening the URL in a browser
+* Verify that the server certificate is trusted by opening the URL in a browser.
-- If using a self-signed certificate, disable validation or add the certificate to the Trusted Root store
+* If using a self-signed certificate, disable validation or add the certificate to the Trusted Root store.
-- Ensure the system clock is correct
+* Ensure the system clock is correct.
-- If you have enabled revocation checking (`WebSocketSetRevocationCheck True`), consider disabling it temporarily to isolate the issue
+* If you have enabled revocation checking (`WebSocketSetRevocationCheck True`), consider disabling it temporarily to isolate the issue.

 ### ERR_FRAGMENT_OVERFLOW (27)

 **What happened:** A fragmented WebSocket message grew larger than the configured `FragmentBuffer` size.
 The received continuation frames accumulated a payload that exceeded the buffer capacity.
 The connection is closed to prevent memory corruption.

 **Common causes:**

-- Server is sending messages larger than the default 256 KB fragment buffer
+* Server is sending messages larger than the default 256 KB fragment buffer.
-- A sender is sending continuous fragments without a final FIN frame
+* A sender is sending continuous fragments without a final FIN frame.
-- Buffer size is too small for the expected message size
+* Buffer size is too small for the expected message size.

 **What to check:**

-- Increase the fragment buffer size via `WebSocketSetBufferSizes` before connecting
+* Increase the fragment buffer size via `WebSocketSetBufferSizes` before connecting.
-- If the sender is an API, verify the maximum message size it may send
+* If the sender is an API, verify the maximum message size it may send.
-- Ensure the sender properly terminates fragmented messages
+* Ensure the sender properly terminates fragmented messages.

 ```vb
 ' Increasing the fragment buffer to 1 MB